bytebrew/slope/README.md

 time data display.
 This build of course makes slope **Gtk** dependent.
 The cairo only build will always be maintained.

-If you prefer a C++/Qt approach, try Qsl <https://github.com/elvismt/Qsl>, It follows, as close as possible, slope's principles.

 Slope is in it's early stages of development and still needs some optimization and polishing.
 Some accessor methods to objects properties are also absent.
 But here's what we already have: The following chart is the output of the demo.c program in de